 The Company has an ownership interest in Tatex Thailand III, LLC ("Tatex III").
 Tatex III previously owned a concession covering approximately 245,000 acres in Southeast Asia.
-The Company paid cash calls of \$1.6 million during the year ended December 31, 2014.
 As of December 31, 2014, the Company reviewed its investment in Tatex III and, together with Tatex III, made the decision to allow the concession to expire in January 2015.
-As such, the Company fully impaired the asset as of December 31, 2014, recognizing a loss of \$12.1 million which is included in loss (income) from equity method investments in the accompanying consolidated statements of operations.
+As such, the Company fully impaired the asset as of December 31, 2014.
+In December 2017, Tatex III was dissolved and the Company received a final distribution of \$0.2 million.